 Okay, I have to admit that I have been having way too much fun thinking up new ways to use my Glowforge besides just cutting acrylic drink stirrers.
-And I am seriously obsessed with these DIY decorative wall hooks I made with the Glowforge.
+And I am seriously obsessed with how I made these DIY decorative wall hooks with the Glowforge.
 My idea was to utilize a cabinet knob as the hook, but to cut out shapes from wood on the Glowforge to create a backplate of sorts for the knob to pass through and screw into the wall.
 And while sometimes ideas don’t quite work out how you hoped, these decorative wall hooks turned out even better than I could have imagined!

 Not only are these perfect for using on a wall to hang jewelry, keys, etc, but if you scale them down a bit, they can actually be used on furniture or cabinets too!
 Just think about making a DIY dresser with decorative knob backplates!
 Hold on while I go to my local thrift store to find a dresser to makeover!
 Ha!